Art: Sergio Calvet

 What's good about it?

-The hero-undergoing-trials-plot is a fairly standard trope but this feels new and modern.
+The hero-undergoing-trials plot is a fairly standard trope, but this feels new and modern.
 Eve is black and uses a stick to walk.
-There are no long winded fantasy speeches, no thou and thees, no posturing, no saving the world rubbish.
-Eve talks like a normal person., swearing and all.
+There are no long winded fantasy speeches, no thous and thees, no posturing, no saving the world rubbish.
+Eve talks like a normal person, swearing and all.
 She makes mistakes, references pop culture (well, Joss Whedon), and is a little put out by having to do all this stuff - although I also get the sense she enjoys it too.
-She's not upset about having this hero's journey thrust on her, she deals with it pragmatically with minimum fuss.
+She's not upset about having this hero's journey thrust upon her, she deals with it pragmatically with minimum fuss.

 When I first read this I was thrown by the sudden introduction of the villain.
 On a re-read, it works more seamlessly.
 There are a lot of questions raised in this book, so I wouldn't say it was a standalone story.
 It definitely needs the next season (out in 2013) to complete it.